Jergar92/Game_Engine/README.md

 * Added: A Collision test windows.
 * Added: A Random float and integer generator windows
 * Added: A basic console

+### INOVATION
+	*We have a bounding box system, which generates an AABB, and with this I create an OBB and two bounding boxes are generated each with its functionality.

 }